You are now in the main content area

 Ebyan Abdgir

-Ebyan Abdgir (external link) ‘17, is a podcast producer for Rogers’ Sports and Media Frequency Podcast Network.
+Ebyan Abdgir (external link) ‘17, was a podcast producer for Rogers’ Sports and Media Frequency Podcast Network when this Q&A was conducted.
 She works primarily for the flagship show The Big Story, Canada’s first daily news podcast.
+She is now a producer for JAR Audio.

 What did you initially see yourself doing when you first enrolled in journalism school?